How the CPF salary ceiling changes affect you

 1. CPF monthly salary ceiling raised

-From 1st September 2023, the CPF monthly salary ceiling was raised by $300 to $6,300.
-It will go up to $6,800 from 1st January 2024, $7,400 from 1st January 2025 and $8,000 from 1st January 2026.
+From 1st January 2024, the CPF monthly salary ceiling has been raised to SS$6,800.
+It will go up to S$7,400 from 1st January 2025 and S$8,000 from 1st January 2026.

 Apart from the CPF monthly salary ceiling, there is also the CPF annual salary ceiling which sets the maximum amount of wages that would attract CPF contributions.